davehague/mp4_transcriber/README.md

-# MP4 to Transcript Converter
+# Audio to Transcript Converter

 A Python tool that extracts text transcripts from MP3, MP4, and M4A files using local compute resources.
 This tool extracts audio, performs speech-to-text conversion using Whisper.